 So much for "The Happy Family."
 As much as we'd like it to be true - that everyone just gets along - in this world it's not.
-Predators exist among men and animals.
+Predators exist among animals and men.

 But one day Jesus will return and end the hostility caused by man's sin.
 He'll usher in an age of peace.